 Marvel at the 1.050 square-metre expanse; observe its undulating flow that tells a story of devastating earthquakes and rerouted rivers.
 Dating back to the 4th century, the geometric design tells a tale too; that this was once a public meeting place.

-Take flight on wings of wonder… The Pegasus Mosaic, including frescoes of Apollo and the Nine Muses, features 160 shades of natural plant-dyed stones creating almost photographic detail.
+Take flight on wings of wonder… The Pegasus Mosaic, including Nine Muses, features 162 different color tones of natural stones, creating almost photographic details.
 The deepest discovery at 8.5-metres below ground, it dates back to the 2nd century and includes the first known depiction of Hesiod receiving his poetic inspiration from The Queen of Muses, Calliope.